eCook Meal

 PEANUT POWER

 Place a large, nonstick pan (that has a lid) over a medium heat.
-When hot, toast the peanuts for 3-5 minutes until golden, shifting occasionally.
+When hot, toast the Peanuts for 3-5 minutes until golden, shifting occasionally.
 Remove from the pan on completion and set aside.
 Roughly chop when cool enough to handle.

 CHAR THE CAULIFLOWER STEAKS